aida-ugent/FIPR/README.md

 # Fair I-Projection Regularizer
-Experiment code for the paper "The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer"
+Experiment code for the paper "The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer", published at ECML-PKDD 2021.

 ## Running the code
 Running *main_all.py* executes the pipeline as configured by *config.py*.